Vaccarini-Lorenzo/Point-and-Paste/README.md

 1. Clone this repository

-2. Open the src folder with XCode & Build it
+2. Open the src folder with XCode & Archive it

+3. Move the executable to the same folder of the build_workflow script

-3. Execute the build_workflow shell script `chmod +x build_workflow && . build_workflow`
+4. Execute the build_workflow shell script `chmod +x build_workflow && . build_workflow`

-4. Bind whatever key you like to the **pp** service
+5. Bind whatever key you like to the **pp** service

 ![KeyboardScreen](Resources/KeyboardScreen.jpg)